SLE741 - Regional Development Economics and Planning

 |Scheduled learning activities - campus||

-2 x 1 hour class per week, 1 x 1 hour seminar per week plus 3 hours of problem-based exercises.
+2 x 1 hour classes per week, 1 x 1 hour seminar per week.

 |Scheduled learning activities - cloud (online)||